tnsoftbear/flutter_currency_calculator/README.md

 ## Architecture

-Module logic is separated to application, infrastructure and domain layers.
 Project structure is organized by the the ["feature first"](https://codewithandrea.com/articles/flutter-project-structure/) style.

+Each feature defines published API for inter-feature communication.
+It can be found in the facade class in `/lib/feature/<feature_name>/public/` folder.
+Features should not call each other directly, but only through the public API.

+Feature internal logic is located in the `/lib/feature/<feature_name>/internal/` folder.
+It is separated to ui, application, infrastructure and domain layers.
 See namespaces structure in folder tree view in the [lib/ tree](doc/lib_tree.md) document.

-Logic is separated to features, and each feature has its own namespace with all layers inside.
-Features do not call each other, except the "Front" feature, which defines the application entry point and general configuration of appearance.
+Features can call widgets located in the `/lib/feature/front` namespace, where we define common widgets, like the application entry point and general configuration of appearance.

-Application layer calls logic from the Infrastructure and Domain layer.
+Application bootstrapping logic is in the `/lib/boot/` folder.

-Presentation logic is located in the Application layer in the "view" folders.
+**Presentation layer** is located in the `/ui` folders.
+It can call logic of the Application and Domain layers.

+**Application layer** (`/app`) can call logic of the Infrastructure (`/infra`) and Domain (`/domain`) layers.

-Infrastructure layer calls logic from Domain layer.
+**Infrastructure layer** can call logic of Domain layer.
 It contains logic that accesses external resources, such as API, database, etc.

-Domain layer operates only in bounds of its own space.
+**Domain layer** operates only in bounds of its own space.
-It is pure functional core with business logic and data models.
+It is pure functional core with business logic, entities and data models.

 ## Features

+You can find there the next features:

+* **Conversion** - calculates currency conversion according to the exchange rate.
+* **History** - displays the history of currency conversions.
+* **Currency** - provides the list of available currencies.
+* **Settings** - allows to configure application appearance and available currencies.
+* **About** - displays information about the application.

 ### Currency Conversion feature

 Most important business logic is located in the "Conversion" feature.
-It handles the Currency Calculator and the Conversion History screens.
+It handles the Currency Calculator.

 **Infrastructure layer** is responsible for the currency exchange rate loading by API.
 It caches retrieved exchange rate in the [Hive](https://docs.hivedb.dev/) DB.
 The lifetime of cached data is set to 1 day in configuration object.
-The Hive DB is also used for storing currency conversion history.
 DB access methods are encapsulated in the repository classes.

 Rate fetchers implement common interface and are provided by factory.